 These new regulations take effect on December 1, 2016.
 This means that white-collar employees earning less than $47,476 qualify for overtime pay.
 The new regulation has built-in automatic increases every three years.
 The first increase is January 1, 2020, with future increases on January 1 every three years after that.
 The increase will be based on the 40th percentile of weekly earnings of full-time salaried workers in the lowest-wage census region in the United States.

 What Did Not Change?

 Employers should review the current payment amount and structure of currently exempt employees in light of the new salary requirements.
-Employers may be required to raise salaries, pay overtime, change employees’ workloads, reduce or eliminate overtime hours and/or adjust employees’ pay structures.
-Contact an experienced employment law attorney at Gignilliat Savitz & Bettis to review your employee policies, payment, and overtime structures to comply with the new overtime rules.
+Employers may be required to raise salaries, pay overtime, change employees’ workloads, reduce or eliminate overtime hours, and/or adjust employees’ pay structures.
+Contact an experienced employment lawyer at Gignilliat Savitz & Bettis to review your employee policies, payment, and overtime structures to comply with the new overtime rules.